Stay informed with the

 One of those wrinkles introduced in recent years has been the use of stacked symbols.
 When symbols are stacked, a reel can show three of the same symbol, from top to bottom.
 That symbol this is part of the mix on all paylines.

 The effect is to add volatility to the game, which was apparent in a session I played while my wife was elsewhere in the casino searching for old favorites.

-I came across an area where machines are marked as news games, and went try a one I’d never played before, IGT’s Cherry Mischief.
+I came across an area where machines are marked as new games, and went to try a one I’d never played before, IGT’s Cherry Mischief.
 It was a 40-line penny game, so I was wagering 40 cents a spin.
 All symbols were sometimes stacked in the IGT Super Stacks feature.
 Among the symbols were young women with fairy wings, and a butterfly symbol that if stacked on reels 2, 3 and 4 launched a free games feature.

 I slid a $20 bill into the validator, and quickly ran into the down side of stacked symbols.
 Symbols in a stack can block potential winning combinations, as when blonde fairies on reels 1 and 2 were separated from the match on reel 4 by a stack of red-headed fairies on reel 3.

 That happened fairly often.
 The good news: I was seeing stacked symbols frequently on all reels, giving me hope that at some point, I’d see stacks of like symbols on adjacent reels starting from the left.
 That could give me a big multi-line win.
 The bad news: The stacks were interrupting sequences that could bring small wins to extend my bankroll and keep me at the machine.

 Before long, my 2,000 credits were down to 85.
 I had to face the possibility that I might run through my $20 without ever really seeing what the game could do.